Importance of a Medical Diagnosis Before Treatment

 This process revolves around combining the information learned from the patient, and medical history with the data obtained from technological diagnostic testing.
 An example is as follows: the patient complained about chest pain, and tests show clogged heart valves.

 Determining a Working Diagnosis

-The final step is applying the integrated with medical knowledge of potential symptoms and treats.
-An example is as follows: the patient complained about chest pain, test show clogged heart valves.
+The final step is applying the integrated medical knowledge of potential symptoms and treatments.
+An example is as follows: the patient complained about chest pain, test showed clogged heart valves.
 The patient could suffer from fatty heart or kidney diseases.
 A medical professional will then plan treatment options around the most likely contender.

 What are the Types of Diagnosis?

 Medical professionals utilize 5 distinct types of diagnosis to find a proper diagnosis.
 They are: